snarkyboojum/fits-rust/README.md

 ## Brief overview
 Cover the objective and goals of the series.

-## Intro to a subset of Rust that we will use:
+## Intro to a subset of Rust that we will use
 	* Cargo and rustup (stable vs nightly etc) and running our first Rust program
 	* Functions, control flow, looping
 	* Structs and method dispatch